 The Chief Financial Officer and Vice President of Internal Audit are responsible and accountable for ERM in terms of risk appetite and tolerance, monitoring and reporting.
-Bi-yearly updates on risk-related topics are provided to the Audit Committee members of the Board of Directors.
+Biyearly updates on risk-related topics are provided to the Audit Committee members of the Board of Directors.
 The Internal Audit function reports directly to the Board of Directors and is independent of business unit functions.
 Procurement has dedicated resources that perform risk assessments for commodities including risks of availability/pricing due to climate change.
 At the asset level, we use risk assessments to identify where to invest in low carbon technologies to address physical and transitional risk.
 At regular intervals, Kellogg Company assesses the water risk profiles of our facilities to better understand the risk from water use and discharge as it relates to current conditions, regulation and climate change.
-Kellogg assesses water risk by using a combination of internal site surveys and external sources to determine an overall water risk score for each location.
-The external sources include leading data sets that consider exposure to current and projected changes in water quantity.
-Kellogg has specific risks as a food manufacturer because we use water in production processes and as an ingredient in our foods.
 Prioritizing risk is an important part of how we can implement our climate change strategy.
 We use a cost-benefit ratio to determine if the benefits of intended action will outweigh the short-term costs.